jendave/starsmith-compendiums/README.md

 ## Tabletop Integration

 By default, the Oracles will be integrated into the Oracle Tree in the Character Sheet.
+The Starforged ruleset must be enabled.

 ![Character Sheet - Oracles Tree](https://github.com/jendave/starsmith-compendiums/blob/main/docs/oracle-tree-character-sheet.jpg?raw=true)